TomatenKuchenDEV/docs/privatevoice-en.md

 ## Close

-Entferne jedem außer dir die Rechte für den Sprachkanal.
+Remove voice channel permissions from everyone but you.
-Die Nutzer können noch im Sprachkanal bleiben und auch sprechen, aber nicht erneut beitreten.
+Users who joined before can still stay in the voice channel and speak as well, but cannot rejoin.

 `permission close`

 ## Kick all users

-Kick everyone except you out of your voice channel.
+Kick everyone out of your voice channel except you.

 `permission reset`